klahnakoski/mo-gcda/README.md

-# mo-gcda - Read gcno/gcda with pure Python!
+# More GCDA - Read gcno/gcda with pure Python!

 ## Overview